 What’s wrong with you?

 We have to know what disease or condition you have so we can go to that rubric and see which of the remedies there match the characteristic symptoms of your case.
 Measles?
 Heart disease?
+What is it?
 PMS?
 Arthritis?
 Gallstones?
 Kidney stones?
 Ovarian cyst?
-Stomach virus?
+Stomach flu?

 Some of you are going to say, “But isn’t this allopathy?”

 3. Sudden Onset

-4. Delusions, Strange/Rare/ Peculiar/ and Most recent symptom
+4. Delusions; Striking/Strange/Rare/ Peculiar/ and Most Recent Symptom

 7. Physical Generals–symptoms that start with the word “I” (I’m hot, I’m cold, I’m thirsty, I’m irritable….)